seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **KING JOHN**
 Aye, now I call to mind the prophecy,
-But I must give no entrance to a fear.—
+But I must give no entrance to a fear.--
 Return, and hearten up these yielding souls:
 Tell them, the ravens, seeing them in arms,
 So many fair against a famished few,